ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 A continuous delivery pipeline is hard to maintain, because it models a complex workflow and must constantly be adapted to changes in any of the projects it integrates.
 This is why the traditional approach of chaining jobs in Jenkins was considered a maintenance nightmare, and [other approaches](https://wiki.jenkins-ci.org/display/JENKINS/Job+DSL+Plugin) to configuring and maintaining jobs and sequences of jobs were developed.
 This lead to the decision to make "Pipeline as Code" a first class citizen.

-Using Ansible in a CD pipeline is a way to separate the concerns of implementing pipeline logic and (building and) deploying an application.
+Using Ansible in a CD pipeline helps to separate the concerns of implementing pipeline logic and (building and) deploying an application.
 [Executing only a single command](https://www.thoughtworks.com/radar/techniques/single-command-deploy) with as few parameters as possible minimizes the number of integration points between the pipeline and the projects that it builds.
 This has a couple of advantages:

 - the pipeline becomes more declarative, which promotes understanding across teams and projects
 - debuggability is improved, because the individual steps could be executed outside of the context of Jenkins
 - fewer Jenkins plugins are needed